physicsturtle/physicsturtle_old/about.md

 2. To be a course supplement to physics and math courses around the world
 3. To be an online open source textbook of mathematics and physics

 As for the author, I am currently an undergraduate studying Engineering Physics.
-I have been interested in education for a few years now, and have been trying to get this project off the ground for a long time.
+I have been interested in education for a few years now, and have been trying to get this project off the ground for just as long.
 Let's see where it goes.